 297. The project aims at increasing production of milk per animal and reducing the cost per unit of output by providing balanced feed mixture for the cattle.
 In order to help prepare this mixture a feed-mixing mill has been provided by the Oxford Committee for Famine Relief (OXFAM) under the auspices of the Freedom from Hunger Campaign.
 WFP is providing feed grains which are ground and mixed with local supplies.
-The balanced ration thus prepared is sold at a reasonable price to the members of the Union.
+The balanced of the Union.
 It is expected that WFP assistance will have considerable demonstration value as the practice of the use of mixed feed is expected to be followed in many other areas.